hermanwongkm/AlgoPratice/readme.md

 **Solving interval questions**
 1. *Question on number of concurrent events running* Sort the arrays by both the starting and ending point.
 Then, if it is starting, you will add to count.
 If it is a ending, you can minus.
 This will give you the number of concurrent events running.
-2. Sort the array by start time, if the next start time is within the current end time, it overlaps.
+2. (*Merge intervals*) Sort the array by start time, if the next start time is within the current end time, it overlaps.
-3. Sort the array and use the earliest time greedily to fit the most number of interval.
+3. (*Remove overlap*) Sort the array and use the earliest end time greedily to fit the most number of interval.
+The interval with early start might be very long and incompatible with many intervals.
+But if we choose the interval that ends early, we'll have more space left to accommodate more intervals.
+Hope it helps.

 **Common Strategies**
 1. Can I use a Hashset or a HashMap to store values that you want to find?